franckitho/kartobuilder-laravel/README.md

 ## Introduction

-Kartobuilder est un package php pour le framework laravel qui fonctionne avec la pile inertia jetstream pour construire votre propre carte.
-Ce package fonctionne avec [vue-leafleat](https://github.com/vue-leaflet/vue-leaflet) (vue3).
+Kartobuilder is a php package for the laravel framework that works with the inertia jetstream stack to build your own map.
+This package works with [vue-leafleat](https://github.com/vue-leaflet/vue-leaflet) (vue3).

 **This is a beta version, any contribution is appreciated.**